 We plonked ourselves on the little stools and proceeded to order a quick lunch of our own.
-While it was less than S$10 for both of us, there was plenty of MSG in the cucumber-papaya salad.
-Thankfully, there was nothing else to do but run back to our bus with a throbbing headache.
+While it was less than S$10 for both of us, there was plenty of fish sauce in the cucumber-papaya salad.
+Thankfully, there was nothing else to do but run back to our bus with a glutamate-induced headache.

 Getting to Kuang Si Falls – more tips

 - From the Luang Prabang town centre, you can hire a tuk-tuk that will take up to 6 people to the falls and back from 150,000 kip.
 Check with the driver how much time you get at the falls; to cover them, the Bear Sanctuary, the “secret” restaurant and the Butterfly Park, you’ll want at least three hours.
 Don’t be afraid to negotiate for more time.
 Entry fees for the falls are an additional 20,000 kip per person (it includes the bears), 40,000 kip for the Butterfly Park.
 No tickets needed for the “secret” place.